The most current program information can always be found at the Academic Calendar website.

 B. Thesis Deadlines for Defence

-Your thesis package must be delivered to the Library by the following deadlines dates and times and must be delivered within 3 weeks of your Supervisor signing the Supervisor Revision Memo.
+Your thesis package must be delivered to the Library by the following deadlines and must be delivered within 3 weeks of your Supervisor signing the Supervisor Revision Memo.

 For information on how to deliver the printed copy of your thesis to the library, see Deliver Your Thesis to the Library.